-- Excellent progress towards mining and Toll Milling readiness at Hualilan. - Final open pit mine design and mining schedules for Toll Milling pits completed. - 10% increase in grade with the Schedule now entirely based on Indicated Resources. - Initial 150,000t of material mined averages 8.7 g/t Au and 34.5 g/t Ag. - Schedule delivers over 90,000t of toll milling material in first 3 months of mining. - Enhanced operational flexibility as only 3 out of 4 potential pits are required. - Mining schedule completion enables finalisation of contract mining and toll material haulage contracts. - Toll Mill plant refurbishment commenced with equipment repairs in progress following the receipt of required funds from a local bank in Argentina in late December 2024. - Pre-Feasibility Study ("PFS") for Toll Milling on schedule for completion in March 2025.
+- Excellent progress towards mining and Toll Milling readiness at Hualilan. - Final open pit mine design and mining schedules for Toll Milling pits completed. - Average grade of the mineralisation in the final Toll Milling Pit designs increased with the Schedule now entirely based on Indicated Resources. - Enhanced operational flexibility as only 3 out of 4 potential pits are required. - Mining schedule completion enables finalisation of contract mining and toll material haulage contracts. - Toll Mill plant refurbishment commenced with equipment repairs in progress following the receipt of required funds from a local bank in Argentina in late December 2024. - Pre-Feasibility Study ("PFS") for Toll Milling on schedule for completion in March 2025.